 The other socket has only two wires, one that will go to the YELLOW–White terminal of the headlight relay and the other to the BROWN ground wire section of the headlight connection board. plug between the headlight shell and the LED harness.
 The female and male sockets are keyed so you can’t reverse the prongs.
 I used GREEN and BLACK wires for my harness due to a lack of 18 gauge RED wire in my inventory.
 I make sure the GREEN wire on one socket prong mates with the RED wires in the corresponding prong of the other socket.

 I thread the wires from my fabricated harness through one of the grommets in the headlight shell.
 I pull the grommet out, use a drill bit to put a hole in the center, thread the wires through the grommet and reinstall the grommet in the headlight shell.

 I removed the female spade terminal on the YELLOW–White wire on the headlight relay.
 I install the GREEN wire from the harness I made and the YELLOW–White wire in a new spade terminal, solder them and use some shrink tubing to insulate the spade terminal.
 Then I put another female spade terminal on the BLACK ground wire and attached it to one of the open ground terminals on section (30) in the BROWN colored section of the connection block.

 I install the modified sub-harness that attaches to the two Super Bright LED lamps to the lamp pigtails.

 I tie wrapped the Super Bright LED socket to the upper fairing brace to keep it out of the way.
-I tuck the Radio Shock plug in the gap between the headlight and the bracket to get it out of the way.
+I tuck the Radio Shack plug in the gap between the headlight and the bracket to get it out of the way.